Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 There is a set of pre-built framework libraries in the "release" directory.
 Please refer to the developer's guide for more details an the libraries.

-NOTE:
-As of May 17, 2014 the framework works for SIF3 with a DIRECT & BROKERED environment and IMMEDIATE responses.
-It doesn't support DELAYED responses, yet.
-It supports events in a BROKERED environment, though.

 #########################################################################################################
 # Version History and Update
 #########################################################################################################